revolist/revogrid-docs/guide/parts/cross-framework-banner.md

 :::tip
 Revogrid's API is consistent across all major frameworks.
-<br/> You can transfer your experience and knowledge from one framework to another
+Transfer your experience and knowledge from one framework to another.
 :::